MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/data-deduplication/understand.md

 	Archive file formats like zip, rar, 7z, cab, etc perform compression over a specified set of files.
 Like Data Deduplication, this means that both duplicated patterns within files and duplicated patterns across files are optimized, however this requires manual intervention, in the form of choosing which files should be included in the archive, and changes the access semantics, because now accessing a specific file within the archive means opening the archive, selecting the specific file desired, and decompressing that file for use.
 Data Deduplication operates transparently to users and administrators, and requires no manual kick-off.
 Additionally, Data Deduplication preserves access semantics - optimized files appear unchanged after optimization.

 **Can I change the Data Deduplication settings for my selected Usage Type?**
-Yes, although Data Deduplication provides reasonable defaults for 'Always' workloads, you may still find it desirable to tweak Data Deduplication settings to get the most out of your storage.
-Additionally, 'Sometimes' workloads will [require some tweaking to ensure that Data Deduplication does not interfere with the workload](install-enable.md#enable-dedup-sometimes-considerations).
+Yes, although Data Deduplication provides reasonable defaults for **Recommended workloads**, you may still find it desirable to tweak Data Deduplication settings to get the most out of your storage.
+Additionally, other workloads will [require some tweaking to ensure that Data Deduplication does not interfere with the workload](install-enable.md#enable-dedup-sometimes-considerations).

 **Can I manually run a Data Deduplication job?**
 Yes, [all Data Deduplication jobs may be run manually](run.md#running-dedup-jobs-manually).
 This may be desirable if scheduled jobs did not run due to insufficient system resources or because of an error.
 Additionally, the Unoptimization job can only be run manually.